 - Enter your loan increase request amount.

-How To Apply Through Email
+How To Apply for an Increase Through Email

 The best way to request more funds is through the SBA portal.
 However, if you don’t see the Request More Funds button on your dashboard, contact the SBA via email.